promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 c.
 Restart your httpd (Apache) server and ensure that your requests are being routed to both the severs

-#### Step 5:
+#### Step 5
-Open up the GigaSpacesHTTPSessionSharing.sln in Visual Studio and edit your web.config file.
+Open up the `GigaSpacesHTTPSessionSharing.sln` in Visual Studio and edit your `web.config` file.
 It should have the entry like this

 {%highlight xml%}